cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

     *   Be productive with enhanced authoring capabilities and built-in data visualization.

+*   There are various use cases that make using notebooks compelling within Azure Synapse Analytics

+    *   To perform exploratory data analysis using a familiar paradigm

+    *   To integrate notebooks as part of a broader data transformation process

+    *   You wish to perform advanced analytics using notebooks with Azure Machine Learning Services

 ###  Create a Spark Notebook in Azure Synapse Analytics

 ### Develop Spark Notebooks